earlSt1/vtt-compendium-folders/README.md

 - BrotherSharper (Japanese)

 ## Contribution
-If you'd like to support my work, feel free to leave a tip through [my paypal](http://paypal.me/cre463)
+If you'd like to support my work, feel free to buy me a coffee at [my kofi](https://ko-fi.com/erceron)

 ---